shahbazibnafzal/artificial-intelligence/1_Regression/1.1_Simple_Linear_Regression/README.md

 where

-- SS_{res}(Residual Sum of Squares) is the sum of the squared differences between the observed and predicted values:
+- Residual Sum of Squares is the sum of the squared differences between the observed and predicted values:

 ```math
 \text{SS}_{\text{res}} = \sum_{i=1}^{n} (y_i - \hat{y}_i)^2
 ```

-- SS_{tot} (Total Sum of Squares) is the sum of the squared differences between the observed values and the mean of the observed values:
+- Total Sum of Squares is the sum of the squared differences between the observed values and the mean of the observed values:

 ```math
 \text{SS}_{\text{tot}} = \sum_{i=1}^{n} (y_i - \bar{y})^2